andrewjswan/mediaportal-fanart-handler/README.md

 # mediaportal-fanart-handler

-#Introduction
+## Introduction
-Fanart Handler is a plugin for MediaPortal (MP).
+Fanart Handler is a plugin for **MediaPortal (MP)**.
 The plugin has two main purposes;

-Search and download music fanart (scrape) from the htbackdrops/last.fm/fanart.tv site. for all artists stored in your MP music database.<br/>
+Search and download music fanart (scrape) from the Last.FM/Fanart.TV/TheAudioDB/CoverArtArchive site.
+For all artists stored in your MP music database.<br/>
-for any artist currently being played (on the fly).<br/>
+For any artist currently being played (on the fly).<br/>
 Push fanart that you store on your local harddrive to the current used MP skin.<br/>
 push fanart for now played music<br/>
 push fanart for selected music or movie<br/>